RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-App-MPDockSetup.md

 A demo for the code can be found as part of the MPDock demo in `Rosetta/demos/protocol_captures/mp_dock`

 ## Algorithm Description
 This application reads in two membrane protein PDBs and their corresponding spanfiles.
-Each structure is then separately transformed into membrane coordinates and concatenated into a single PDB output file and a single spanfile.
+Each structure is then separately transformed into membrane coordinates (the scorefunction can be used to optimize each partner) and concatenated into a single PDB output file and a single spanfile.
 Renumbered spanfiles for each chain are also given.
 The membrane is fixed with a center of [0, 0, 0] and a normal of [0, 0, 15].

 ## Run the application

 Example flags:

 ```
-Rosetta/main/source/bin/mp_mutate_relax.macosclangrelease \
+Rosetta/main/source/bin/mp_dock_setup.macosclangrelease \
 -database Rosetta/main/database \
 -in:file:s 1AFO_A.pdb 1AFO_B.pdb \
 -mp:setup:spanfiles 1AFO_A.span 1AFO_B.span \ # MAKE SURE THAT THE ORDER OF THE SPANFILES CORRESPONDS TO THE ORDER